RinconIngenieril/home-automation-devices/README.md

 #### For future revisions

-- 'LED:' LED as IO instead of Power LED
+- `LED`: LED as IO instead of Power LED
-- 'Diode Footprint:' It is wrong in the PCB design
+- `Diode Footprint`: It is wrong in the PCB design
-- 'ESP8266:' ESP8266 as SoC instead of the ESP8266-12E module
+- `ESP8266`: ESP8266 as SoC instead of the ESP8266-12E module
-- 'UPS:' Uninterrupted Power System.
+- `UPS`: Uninterrupted Power System.
 Cesar Fernández idea

 ***